Wikipedia - Free Ency

 Geek Out with All Kinds of Alternative Energy from Alternative Energy Geek.
 Find answers to all things alternative energy: solar power, wind energy, geothermal, nuclear energy, tidal energy, wave energy, biomass energy, hydrogen energy, renewable energy, cold fusion energy, human energy, pumped storage, and more.

-Google PowerMeter.
-"If you cannot measure it, you cannot improve it." — Lord Kelvin.
+Google PowerMeter was launched on October 5, 2009 and ended on September 16, 2011, from Wikipedia.
+"If you cannot measure it, you cannot improve it." ~ Lord Kelvin.
 "How much does it cost to leave your TV on all day?
 What about turning your air conditioning 1 degree cooler?"
-Google aims to "enable a future where access to personal electricity information helps everyone make smarter energy choices."
+Google aimed to "enable a future where access to personal electricity information helps everyone make smarter energy choices."

 How Carbon Footprints Work from HowStuffWorks.com.
 How China's Pollution Sniffers Work.
 How do you clean up an oil spill?
 How Recycling Works.
 How Do They Do It? - Airplane Recycling.
 YouTube video, 5:25 min.

 National Renewal Energy Laboratory (NREL) - U.S. Department of Energy's effort to secure an energy future for the nation that is environmentally and economically sustainable.
-Research and developments areas: Solar, Wind, Biomass, Geothermal, Hydrogen & Fuel Cells, Advanced Vehicles & Fuels, Electric Infrastructure Systems, Energy Analysis.
+Research and developments areas: Solar, Wind, Biomass Energy Basics, Geothermal Technologies, Hydrogen & Fuel Cells, Sustainable Transportation Energy Basics (Text Version).
+This is the text version of the video "Sustainable Transportation Energy Basics.", Plug-in Electric Vehicle Infrastructure: A Foundation for Electrified Transportation , Energy Analysis.

 Nuclear Age Timeline from U.S. Department of Energy, Office of Environmental Management, posted by Radiochemistry Society.
 Historical timeline traces the nuclear age from 1895-1993, from discovery of x-rays and radioactivity to the explosion of the first atomic bomb and subsequent clean up of the contamination from the last 50 years of the nuclear age.